aeibert/STAT190Capstone/README.md

 ### Visitor Forecasting

 - Modeled future visit volumes using household-level data and time series regressions.
-- Predicted visits from new households using Random Forest and logistic regression.
+- Predicted visits from new households using Sarima seasonal prediction models.

 ### CPI and Rent Modeling